-- 5.1 Clean surfaces with freshly made 10% bleach solution or bleach substitute prior to set-up. - 5.2 Wear gloves at all times during amplification set-up. - 5.3 Mix all reagents thoroughly (e.g., vortex) and do not centrifuge prior to dispensing. - 5.4 After initial thawing, the 2800M DNA standard and any dilutions will be stored at approximately 4°C.
+- 5.1 Clean surfaces with freshly made 10% bleach solution or bleach substitute prior to set-up. - 5.2 Wear gloves at all times during amplification set-up - 5.3 Mix all reagents thoroughly (e.g., vortex) and do not centrifuge prior to dispensing. - . , and do n. .
+A standard and .
+Gtatemet 5.4 After initial thawing, the 2800M DNA standard and any dilutions will be stored at